Santander to reduce bank branch opening hours

 A handful of branches situated in shopping centres will be excluded from the changes.

-The bank said the number of customers using its branches fell by a third (33%) over the two years before the coronavirus pandemic, and a further 50% in 2020 and 12% in 2021.
+The bank said the number of customers using its branches fell by a third (33 per cent) over the two years before the coronavirus pandemic and a further 50 per cent in 2020 and 12 per cent in 2021.

 The bank plans to beef up its telephone support for customers and said branch staff will be trained to help on the phone alongside their current face-to-face roles.